 Aviation Crisis Management

 Traveling by air is part of everyday life in America and across the globe.
 However, many worry about flying because of terrorism, mechanical failures, and even human error.
-These concerns place airlines under frequent public scrutiny.
+These concerns place the aviation industry under frequent public scrutiny.

 To minimize fall out if an aviation crisis occurs, companies need to prepare in advance.
 Below are some recommended best practices.